google/codeworld/RequirementChecker.md

   declarations.
 Or all lines must be 80 characters or less.

 - No warnings.
 Alternatively, no warnings of specific types.

-- Count requirements.
-There must be at least 10 defined variables.
-Or three polygons.
-Perhaps this could be accomplished with a cardinality constraint on the matching form above.

 - Forbidden imported symbols or modules.
 By whitelist or blacklist.
   Exceptions should be allowed for specific definitions (usually